Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Tank Name"				"Tank #1"

 			// Enable the Mutant Tank.
-			// Note: This setting determines full enablement.
-Even if other settings are enabled while this is disabled, the Mutant Tank will stay disabled.
+			// Note: This setting determines full availability.
+Even if other spawn settings are enabled while this is disabled, the Mutant Tank will stay disabled.
 			// --
+			// -1/"ignore"/"exclude"/"filter"/"remove": Let the setting with the same name from the "Plugin Settings/General" section decide.
 			// 0/"disabled"/"false"/"off"/"no": OFF
 			// 1/"enabled"/"true"/"on"/"yes": ON
-			"Tank Enabled"				"0"
+			"Tank Enabled"				"-1"

 			// The Mutant Tank has this many chances out of 100.0% to spawn.
 			// Note: Clones, respawned Mutant Tanks, randomized Tanks, and Mutant Tanks spawned through the Mutant Tanks menu are not affected.